 - Virtual Resume Sessions

-- The Intern, Career and Grad School Fair is 10/21/21 this semester see the details on Handshake!
+- The Fall Intern, Career and Graduate School Fair on 10/20/22 - learn more and register on Handshake!

 Off-Campus Student Information

-If you have not already done so, students residing off campus (in apartments, not at home) are asked to provide their off-campus address and telephone number via the form below.
-You can use this link to do so here.
+If you have not already done so, students residing off campus (in apartments, not at home) are asked to provide their off-campus address and telephone number via the link below.
 Sharing your local address does not substitute for the Wilkes Emergency Contact System or vice versa.

 University Dining Service News

 - Keep an eye out for all of the seasonal favorites that you love!

 - Join us at the Starbucks location inside UCOM Monday through Friday from 7 a.m. to 7 p.m. and weekends from 8 a.m. to 5 p.m.